-- Currently it is ranked as A1 vulnerability.
+- Currently, it is ranked as an A1 vulnerability.

-- This means it is not a new vulnerability, and despite information on how to prevent it, it continues to be a problem.
+- So it is not a new vulnerability, and despite information on how to prevent it, it continues to be a problem.

 - Any application that allows user input is potentially vulnerable to injection.